At 28 months old, your toddler is an inquisitive bundle of energy, always on the go…

 Fine motor skills

 At 28 months old your child may start to show an increasing interest in arts and crafts.
-Some activities that are best suited for this age are painting with watercolor paints, stickers, sidewalk chalk and playdough.
+Some fine motor skills activities that are best suited for this age are painting with watercolor paints, stickers, sidewalk chalk and playdough.
 They are also able to grasp small objects with ease and are able to stack blocks as well.
 They will enjoy building blocks and larger lego´s and other manipulative toys at this stage to help develop their fine motor skills.

 By 28 months old they should be able to dress themselves by now and will still need assistance with buttons, snaps, velcro and zippers.
 They should be able to drink from a cup and may be able to grasp utensils.